laravel-workflow/laravel-workflow.github.io/docs/features/timers.md

 You may also specify the time to wait as a string e.g. '5 seconds' or '30 minutes'.

 **Important:** When using timers, you should not use the `Carbon::now()` method to get the current time.
 Instead, you should use the `WorkflowStub::now()` method, which will return the current time as seen by the workflow system.
 This is important because the actual time may not match the time as seen by your application.
+When comparing timestamps in workflows (e.g., timing how long an operation takes), always use `WorkflowStub::sideEffect(fn () => WorkflowStub::now())` instead of directly calling `WorkflowStub::now()`.
+This ensures the timestamp remains consistent across workflow replay.